-3) Goi Cuon – Vietnamese Spring Rolls
+2. Goi Cuon – Vietnamese Spring Rolls

-These spring rolls usually consist of pre-cooked prawns, pork, vegetables and herbs wrapped within rice paper dampened in water.
+These spring rolls usually consist of pre-cooked prawns, pork, vegetables and herbs wrapped in rice paper dampened in water.
 Due to the fact these rolls are not cooked and have fresh herbs such as mint and coriander within them, they are very light and fragrant and considered one of the most famous foods in Vietnam.

 Where: Many places in Vietnam serve both the fresh and fried spring rolls, but for a light lunch or sharing starter the fresh version certainly packs more of a flavour punch.
-The best I tried were in a restaurant called Nu Eatery down a tiny side street behind the Japanese bridge in Hoi An.
+The best I tried was in a restaurant called Nu Eatery down a tiny side street behind the Japanese bridge in Hoi An.
 They were filled with big king prawns and presented beautifully.

-4) Grilled Beef in Betel Leaves
+4. Grilled Beef in Betel Leaves

-This tiny green betel leaf package is packed tightly with minced beef and the most delicious Asian spices you can image, then grilled over hot coals to give a distinctive smokey flavour.
+This tiny green betel leaf package is packed tightly with minced beef and the most delicious Asian spices you can imagine, then grilled over hot coals to give a distinctive smokey flavour.
 They’re served topped with crunchy salted peanuts and 3 dipping sauces varying in their level of chilli kick.

-5) Banh Beo – Steamed Rice Cake
+5. Banh Beo – Steamed Rice Cake

 I was introduced to Banh Beo after doing a Backstreet Academy class in Hue, where Banh Beo is regarded as their ‘typical dish’.
 We asked our guide to take us to her favourite eatery for classic Vietnamese food and we were lucky she showcased this dish.
 It consists of a steamed rice pancake with a dimple in the centre usually filled with savoury ingredients.

 Where: Bang Gia in Hue City is where we tried Banh Beo.
-It’s just a small family owned restaurant specialising in all things shrimp and rice cake!
+It’s just a small family-owned restaurant specialising in all things shrimp and rice cake!
 It is incredibly authentic so pointing to the tiny menu of only 6 items may be the best way of communicating.
-Regardless of what you order you certainly wont be disappointed by either the taste or the price – it cost us the equivalent of $7 for 3 people, and a sample of every single dish they did!
+Regardless of what you order you certainly won’t be disappointed by either the taste or the price – it cost us the equivalent of $7 for 3 people and a sample of every single dish they did!